 Evading the Ilinois Nazis by having the Bluesmobile backflip over them, causing them to go off the freeway.

-Escaping into the Cook County building, barricading it, climbing up the stairs, and paying the tax just before hundreds of police, firefighters, and Illinois National Guardsmen' and snipers.
+Escaping into the Cook County building, barricading it, climbing up the stairs, and paying the tax just as the army of soldiers surrounds them, cuffs them, and raises their guns at them.

 The overall tone is triumphant, though, considering how final scene plays out.
 The band doesn't let a little thing like prison change anything.
 No matter where they are, or what's happened, they will always be making music, and they will always get people dancing.